purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Backpropagation/backpropagation.md

-Backpropagation
+# Backpropagation

-In part1, inside the black box, we started with a simple dataset that showed whether or not different drug dosages were effective against a virus.
+In part 1, inside the black box, we started with a simple dataset that showed whether or not different drug dosages were effective against a virus.
 The low and high dosages were not effective, but the medium dosage was effective.
-Then we talked about how a neural network fits a green a green squiggle to this dataset.
+Then we talked about how a neural network fits a green squiggle to this dataset.

 <img src="fit_squiggle.png" alt="fit_squiggle" width="400" height="300"/>